chrplr/working_on_remote_linux_server/README.md

 Suppose you work on computer A (local or remote):

-Before modifying any file, run `git pull`, to synchronize with the latest commit form github.
+Before modifying any file, run `git pull` on A, to synchronize with the latest commit from github.

 When you are done working:

      git add .
-     git commit -m "Your message"`
+     git commit -m "Your message"
-     git push`
+     git push

-Then log onto computer B, cd in the project folder and run `git pull` (this can be done directly from tjhe local computer using ssh)
+Then, on computer B, run `git pull` in the project's folder (note: this can be done directly from the local computer using ssh).

 ### Handling Merge Conflicts